 Serving suggestions

-- Enjoy methi thepla with plain curd (yogurt), lemon or Mango Pickle, Mango Chutney, or Mango Chunda.
+- Enjoy Thepla with plain curd (yogurt), lemon or Mango Pickle, Mango Chutney, or Mango Chunda.

 - You can also eat these with a simple Batata nu Shaak.
-Methi thepla also pairs well as a side snack with Masala Chai or Ginger Chai.
+These flatbreads also pairs well as a side snack with Masala Chai or Ginger Chai.

 Storage

-- Methi thepla are best when enjoyed either right away or later the same day.
-They will keep well for up to 3-4 days when you make them without curd.
+- Methi Thepla are best when enjoyed either right away or later the same day.
+They will keep well for up to 3 to 4 days when you make them without curd.

 - So if you want to have them later after a few days, do not add curd as it will lessen its shelf life.
 Simply knead the dough with water.
 Store cooled flatbreads in an airtight container and keep at room temperature.

 - They also freeze well.
-Simply wrap a stack of cooled methi thepla in foil before storing in an airtight freezer bag, and keep in the freezer for up to 3 months.
+Simply wrap a stack of cooled Thepla in foil before storing in an airtight freezer bag, and keep in the freezer for up to 1 month.

 - Thaw in the fridge and later reheat these flatbreads either in a skillet on the stove or in the oven for just a few minutes until warm.